kipmacsaigoren/High-School-Half-Projects/README.md

 # High-School-Half-Projects
-most of this is really badly written and it barely works but hey.
+most of this is really badly written, wont clear the terminal correctly and barely works, but hey.

 It works